 2. Clear it out!

 As you prep your craft room, you have a great opportunity to declutter.
 “When you first begin to organize your craft room, eliminate old materials, leftover bits of projects, and patterns you are no longer interested in completing,” Marye Audet of LoveToKnow recommends.
 “By decluttering your craft materials, you will free up a lot more space to be efficiently organized.”

 Decluttering tends to have a snowball effect.
 As you declutter your crafting space, you will need to move items into other rooms in your home – which clutters those areas, instead.
 Stop shuffling your stuff!
-Identify seasonal or unused clothes, electronics, supplies and furniture and move these items into self storage.
+Identify seasonal or unused clothes, electronics, supplies and furniture and move these items to Life Storage.